Key Breed Facts

 The average life expectancy of a Bergamasco is between 13 - 15 years when properly cared for and fed an appropriate good quality diet to suit their ages.

 These dogs are known to be robust and healthy characters, but it's important to contact a reputable, well established breeder if you are thinking about getting a Bergamasco puppy because they would have done their utmost to breed healthy puppies and dogs.
-Another thing to bear in mind is that Bergamascos have real trouble keeping cool in hotter weather so it's important to keep an eye on them during the warmer summer months.
+Although they have heavy, flock coats and should not be exercised in very hot weather, their coats not only protect them from the cold, but they keep them cool when it’s hot too.
+The health issues that appear to affect the breed the most are as follows:

 As with any other breed, the Bergamasco needs to be groomed on a regular basis to make sure their coats and skin are kept in top condition and this is especially true in younger dogs when their mats are still forming.
 They also need to be given regular daily exercise to ensure they remain fit and to prevent them from putting on too much weight.
 On top of this, these dogs need to be fed good quality food that meets all their nutritional needs throughout their lives.